The Naked Truth

 How Skin-to-Skin Works

-Full chest-to-chest contact between provider and baby is crucial when practicing skin-to-skin, as this is the location of the C-Afferent Nerve.
+Full chest-to-chest contact between mom (or partner, grandparent or sibling!) and baby is crucial when practicing skin-to-skin, as this is the location of the C-Afferent Nerve.
 When stimulated, it results in all of the physiological benefits that Skin-to-Skin offers.

 Mom should be completely topless (not even a bra), semi-reclined, with baby wearing only diaper.

 Chest to Chest

 Place baby in a vertical position directly against your bare chest, with their shoulders resting on or above your breasts.
 Cover with blanket to keep warm.

 Baby’s head should be turned to one side with their neck straight, not flexed or extended.
 Make sure baby’s nose and mouth remain uncovered and you can see their face at all times.